SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   -o, --output=output    specify output file
   -p, --profile=profile  [default: default] configuration profile -t, --token=token      the auth token to use
-  -v, --verbose          include vid and mnmn in list output -y, --yaml             use YAML format of input and/or output --compact              use compact table format with no lines between body rows --expanded             use expanded table format with a line between each body row
+  -v, --verbose          include presentationId and manufacturerName in list output -y, --yaml             use YAML format of input and/or output --compact              use compact table format with no lines between body rows --expanded             use expanded table format with a line between each body row